l7mp/stunner/docs/cmd/stunnerctl.md

 ## Usage

-Type `stunnerctl` to get a glimpse of the features provided.
-Below are some common usage examples.
+Type `stunnerctl` to get a glimpse of the sub-commands and features provided.

+### Config

+The `config` sub-command is used to load or watch running dataplane configs from the STUNner config discovery service (CDS) running in a remote Kubernetes cluster.
+Usually the CDS server role is fulfilled by the [STUNner gateway operator](https://github.com/l7mp/stunner-gateway-operator) but you can choose any CDS service you want (see the `--cds-server-*` CLI flags in the help).
+The main use of this command is to check the active dataplane configuration for troubleshooting connectivity problems.

 - Dump a summary of the running config of the STUNner gateway called `udp-gateway` deployed into the `stunner` namespace: